 Bremerton Youth Symphony

 Our Bremerton Youth Symphony mission is engage youth of Greater Kitsap County in orchestral and ensemble experiences marked by educational excellence.
-Our youth musicians range from age ten to eighteen.
+Our youth musicians range from age ten to twenty.
 Participating youth explore orchestral and ensemble music with future friends and community members, and develop greater proficiency, stage presence, teamwork, and increased abilities to focus and problem solve.
-Bremerton Youth Symphony offers a range of symphonic groups and a jazz ensemble founded by Mr. Max Karler, now under musical direction of Mr. Stephen Vail.
-Our next round of auditions take place June 3, 2017.
+Bremerton Youth Symphony offers a range of symphonic groups, a chorale, and a jazz ensemble.
+Our next round of auditions takes September 16.
 To join, submit paperwork (PDFs below) and $35 placement audition fee and we will contact you with an audition time.
-Returning jazz ensemble members need not do a placement audition, but must submit registration paperwork.

 Call if you have questions about which piece to play for your audition!

 Pursue your musical passion through this week-long, small group intensive camp, led by Bremerton Symphony Orchestra bassist, former Navy Band Director, and Kitsap Music educator Mr. Derick Polk.
 Dates are July 23-27, from 1-4PM, at our rehearsal space – Saint Paul’s Church in Bremerton (700 Callahan Dr, Bremerton, WA 98310) culminating in a special performance on Friday, July 27 or Saturday, July 28 (TBD) at Silverdale Antiques.
 Tuition is just $100 for current members of Bremerton Youth Symphony, $125 for others.
 Minimum enrollment was met, so camp will run!
 Print PDF forms or call (360) 373-1722.
 Registration deadline: June 30.